Skip to content

 How hard is Cnoc Coinnich?

-Where do I park for Cnoc Coinnich?
+Where should I park to climb Cnoc Coinnich?

-When is the best time to climb Cnoc Coinnich?
+When should I climb Cnoc Coinnich?

 The standard good-weather months for Cnoc Coinnich are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.